About this series:

 In September, 2015, Remi returned to the camp and spent several hours photographing the empty property in the middle of the night.
 He and his wife were given free rein, including access to any building and the light switches outside and within.

-This work was featured in a solo show in North Allston, Massachusetts, from March 18th – April 3, 2016.
-For more information click here.
+This work was first featured in a solo show in North Allston, Massachusetts, from March 18th – April 3, 2016.
+Photos of the installation are below.